khaudio/creature_adventures/Rules.md

         - 10% chance for a critical hit (Double `Attack` power)

     - `Meditate` (Roll to increase `Attack` for one turn)
-        - 10% chance for no change to `Attack`
-        - 50% chance to raise `Attack` by 30%
+        - 50% chance to receive an interrupting hit from opponent
-        - 30% chance to raise `Attack` by 40%
+        - 30% chance to raise `Attack` by 50%
-        - 10% chance to raise `Attack` by 100%
+        - 20% chance to raise `Attack` by 100%

 - **Defend**
     - `Inner Peace` (Heal a pre-assigned creature for 50% HP if the player has the `Sigil of Wisdom`).  `Inner Peace` may not be used to revive a creature while in battle.